-- Pay the filing fee to the trial court, either by submitting payment through Odyssey File and Serve or by submitting a check.
-If you cannot afford the filing fee, complete an Application to Waive Filing Fees and Service Costs form.
-Submit the form with the notice of appeal.
+- Pay the filing fee to the trial court, either by submitting payment through Odyssey File & Serve, or by submitting a check.
+If you can't afford the filing fee, you can ask the court to waive it.
+See the Application to Waive Filing Fees and Service Costs web page for more information.
+Submit the application to the trial court along with the notice of appeal.

 Filing the Docketing Statement and Ordering Transcripts